AxonIQ/reference-guide/axon-server/performance/flow-control.md

 * `axoniq.axonserver.commandFlowControl.new-permits-threshold` \[5000\] - when replica reaches this threshold in remaining messages, it sends a request with additional number of messages to receive.
 * `axoniq.axonserver.queryFlowControl.initial-nr-of-permits` \[10000\] - number of messages that the master can initially send to replica.
 * `axoniq.axonserver.queryFlowControl.nr-of-new-permits` \[5000\] - additional number of messages that the master can send to replica.
-* `axoniq.axonserver.queryFlowControl.new-permits-threshold` \[5000\] - when replica reaches this threshold in remaining messages, it sends a request with additional number of messages to receive
+* `axoniq.axonserver.queryFlowControl.new-permits-threshold` \[5000\] - when replica reaches this threshold in remaining messages, it sends a request with additional number of messages to receive.